DFHack/dfhack/README.rst

 =========================
 Memory offset definitions
 =========================
-The file with memory offset definitions used by dfhack can be found in the output folder.
+The files with memory offset definitions used by dfhack can be found in the data folder.